 This is the second post showing you how we painted our kitchen cabinets.
 You can see post #1 here with a lot more photos of the finished project.
-Today I’m going to share with you tips for painting your kitchen cabinets based on our experience.
+Today I’m going to share with you tips for painting kitchen cabinets based on our experience.

 We were really nervous before we started painting.
 We have tackled a lot of DIY projects in the past, my husband even built a deck and pergola behind our home once.
-We’ve painted every room in our home, installed bead board paneling, replaced lights, and installed hardwood floors.
+We’ve painted every room in our home, installed beadboard paneling, replaced lights, and installed hardwood floors.
 But this project was a bit different.
 I think we knew that if we messed up we could seriously hurt the value of our home going forward.
 I think that kitchens sell homes, and a bad paint job would mean that we’d either A- have to replace the cabinet doors or B- pay a professional a lot of $ to fix our mistakes.
 We went back and forth on it for years because honestly there was nothing wrong with the kitchen before, although I would argue that it would have started to look dated soon.

 So funny story (well now we can laugh about it but it didn’t seem very funny at the time).
-We practiced by painting the cabinets in our butler’s pantry.
+We practiced by painting kitchen cabinets that were in our butler’s pantry.
 We went to the paint store, told them what we wanted to do, and they told us what paint to use and how to do it.
 It turned out great.
 Even a builder friend of ours said that he would have thought the cabinets we originally white.

-After this burst of confidence we decided to tackle the kitchen.
+After this burst of confidence, we decided to tackle the kitchen.
 We went back to the paint store to get more paint, but this time visited a location closer to our home (same brand of paint, different store).
-When we tried to buy the same paint that we used in the butler’s pantry the kid at the counter said they didn’t make it anymore and and to use this other paint instead.
+When we tried to buy the same paint that we used in the butler’s pantry the kid at the counter said they didn’t make it anymore and to use this other paint instead.
 So we did.

 (you can see the orange peel texture in this photo)